Mazur's main conjecture at Eisenstein primes: Introduction

 as ideals in $\Lambda_K^+$.
 On the other hand, Kato's divisibility \cite{kato-euler-systems} (as refined by W\"uthrich \cite{wuthrich-int}) applied to $E_\bullet$ and $E_\bullet^K$ implies that the untwisted Selmer group $\mathfrak{X}_{\rm ord}(E_\bullet/K_\infty^+)$ is $\Lambda_K^+$-torsion, with the divisibility

 as ideals in $\Lambda_K^+$.
-By a congruence argument building on the earlier results in this paper, we deduce from (\ref{eq:alpha-MC}) that $\X_{\rm ord}(E_\bullet/K_\infty^+)$ and $\Lcal_p^{\rm PR}(E_\bullet/K)^+$ have \emph{the same} Iwasawa invariant, and so equality holds in (\ref{eq:one-MC}).
-The proof of Theorem~\ref{thm:CYC} for $E$ then follows easily from Kato's work and the invariance of Mazur's main conjecture under isogenies.
+By a new congruence argument using the study of the variation of both sides of \eqref{eq:alpha-MC} as $\alpha$ varies carried out in the earlier parts of the paper, we deduce from this equality (for $\alpha$ sufficiently close to $1$) that $\X_{\rm ord}(E_\bullet/K_\infty^+)$ and $\Lcal_p^{\rm PR}(E_\bullet/K)^+$ have the same Iwasawa invariants, and so equality holds in (\ref{eq:one-MC}).
+The proof of Theorem~\ref{thm:CYC} for both $E_\bullet$ and the original elliptic curve $E$, can then be deduced from Kato's work and the invariance of Mazur's main conjecture under isogenies.